underlines/awesome-ml/llm-tools.md

 - [bolna](https://github.com/bolna-ai/bolna) end-to-end framework for LLM based voice assistants handling phone calls with TTS, Speech Recognition, text generation supporting local and cloud APIs for LLM and voice generation
 - [gpt-computer-assistant](https://github.com/onuratakan/gpt-computer-assistant) native operating system assistant using vision, voice and text for windows mac and linux with support for custom tool use
 - [LAMBDA](https://github.com/Stephen-SMJ/LAMBDA) large Model Based Data Agent is a multi agent data analysis system using LLMs to perform complex data analysis tasks through human instructions automatically planning and writing code and providing a UI to generate reports automatically
+- [PR-Agent](https://github.com/Codium-ai/pr-agent) is an open-source tool that uses AI to automatically analyze, review, and provide suggestions for improving pull requests, enhancing code quality and development efficiency across multiple git platforms by automating common PR management tasks.
+- [ScholArxiv](https://github.com/dagmawibabi/ScholArxiv) is a GUI based assistant to search, read, bookmark, share, and download academic papers from the arXiv repository, featuring LLM-driven capabilities to provide summaries and in-depth exploration of research content

 ## Multi Modal